suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

 4. Install dependencies (or use cache if no changes)
 5. Build the files for the static site (or use cache if no changes)
 3. Cache dependencies and source files
-6. Commit and push the build files to repo
+6. Commit and push the build files to the repo

 ***